LazyLoad for images

 CSS background images

-If the background image is added in a CSS file or internal CSS style tag, you can use the LazyLoad for CSS background images feature, available from WP Rocket 3.15.
+If the background image is added in a CSS file or internal CSS style tag, you can use the LazyLoad for CSS background images feature.

 Picture element and WebP